 What is oral allergy syndrome?

 Oral allergy syndrome, or OAS, is an allergic reaction that usually happens only in the mouth and throat.
-People with OAS can react to specific foods, such as certain fruits, vegetables, peanuts, or tree nuts.
-When they eat the food they're allergic to, they may notice itching, tingling, swelling, and redness of the lips, mouth, or throat — often within minutes.
+People with OAS can react to specific foods, such as certain fruits and vegetables.
+When they eat food they're allergic to, they may notice itching, tingling, swelling, and redness of the lips, mouth, or throat — often within minutes.

-OAS usually only involves the mouth and throat.
-But, rarely, the reaction also can affect other parts of the body.
-If there's a concern that your child is at risk of a more serious reaction, your doctor might prescribe emergency medication to always have available.
+OAS usually only involves mild symptoms in the mouth and throat.
+But, rarely, the reaction also can affect other parts of the body or cause more serious symptoms, like difficulty breathing.
+If there's a concern that your child is at risk of a more serious reaction, your doctor might prescribe emergency medicine to always have available.

 If the doctor thinks your child has OAS, he or she may give you a list of foods to avoid or to be careful with.
 The doctor also can give you other tips to make a reaction less likely, such as peeling or cooking the food before offering it to your child.